MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/What-s-New-in-PowerShell-70.md

 # What's New in PowerShell 7.0

 We are happy to announce the Generally Available (GA) release of PowerShell 7.0!
-First!
-We'd like to thank our many, open-source contributors for making this release possible by submitting code, tests, documentation, and issue feedback.
+First, we'd like to thank our many, open-source contributors for making this release possible by submitting code, tests, documentation, and issue feedback.
 PowerShell 7 would not have been possible without your help.

 Three years ago, we announced PowerShell Core 6 as a completely new edition of PowerShell.
 Built on top of .NET Core and introduced cross-platform support across Windows, macOS, and Linux.
-Additionally, it was the first release of PowerShell made under an open-source license (MIT)
+Additionally, it was the first release of PowerShell made under an open-source license (MIT).

 After three successful releases of PowerShell Core, we couldn't be more excited about PowerShell 7, the next chapter of PowerShell's ongoing development.
 Join us in this release of PowerShell 7, the